hemerajs/hemera-testsuite/README.md

 ## Prerequisites

-Include the `PATH` to the executable gnatsd.
+[Install](https://nats.io/documentation/tutorials/gnatsd-install/) NATS Server and include the path to the executable in your user `PATH` environment variable.
 (Only needed for integration tests)

 ## Installing